 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The purpose of the Office of Consumer and Family Affairs (OFCA) is to empower consumers and family members by assuring their interests are represented and their input is considered in DMHA planning and policy development.
+The purpose of the Office of Consumer and Family Affairs (OCFA) is to empower individuals living with mental health and /or addiction issues and their family members by assuring their interests are represented and their input is considered in DMHA planning and policy development.

 Mission in action: